minhhoit/yacms/docs/utilities.rst

 on submitting a comment, the user will be redirected to the login/signup page, where after logging in, their comment will be posted without having to re-submit it.
-See the :doc:`user-accounts` section for full details on configuring public user accounts in Mezzanine.
+See the :doc:`user-accounts` section for full details on configuring public user accounts in Yacms.

 .. _ratings:

 Ratings
 =======

-The ratings provided by the :mod:`mezzanine.generic` app allow people to give a rating for any model that has ratings set up.
+The ratings provided by the :mod:`Yacms.generic` app allow people to give a rating for any model that has ratings set up.
 Suppose we wanted to allow people to rate our books from 1 to 10, first we define what the rating range is via the :ref:`RATINGS_RANGE` setting::